 The ideal strategy to organize your course is to set down every step that students will need to do in order to achieve their goal outcome in chronological sequence.
 Each step in your course becomes a lesson.

 Keep in mind that the goal of your course is to help your students alter their lives, so design it accordingly.
 Each lesson should lead to the same end result.

 The term “email list” has gained a lot of traction.
 You’ve probably heard that you should establish an email list for your company, but how exactly do you achieve that?

-Giving anything away for free is the quickest approach to expand your email list.
+Giving anything away for free is the quickest approach to expanding your email list.
 This free product will serve as your lead magnet, attracting a specific and interested audience.

 A lead magnet will demonstrate to your readers that you create high-quality content and are a reliable source.

 Consider which aspects are non-negotiable for you when deciding how to design an online course.
-Many creators prioritise the following:
+Many creators prioritize the following:

 A user-friendly platform.
 Teachable helps you to construct a stunning academy with a clean design that exudes trustworthiness and authority.
 Furthermore, getting everything online takes less than an hour.